lawalter/colorband-app/README.md

 5. To download a complete list of all possible combinations, click the "Download full .csv" button

 ### Notes
+- This app uses <a href="https://github.com/trestletech/shinyStore">shinyStore</a> to remember your chosen settings
 - R Shiny Electron template created by <a href="https://github.com/dirkschumacher/r-shiny-electron">Dirk Shumacher</a>
-    - Check out <a href="https://github.com/lawalter/r-shiny-electron-app">my app setup guide</a> using the above template
+    - Check out <a href="https://github.com/lawalter/r-shiny-electron-app">my app setup guide</a> using that template
-- This app uses <a href="https://github.com/trestletech/shinyStore">shinyStore</a> to remember your chosen settings

 ### Sources
 - Flag map state images sourced from Wikimedia Commons.
 No changes were made.